kbranigan/meter-beater/Meter Beater/Vendors/HockeySDK-iOS/README.md

 9. If one of the frameworks is missing, then click the + button, search the framework and confirm with the `Add` button.

+10. Remove `CrashReporter.framework` if present, and also remove if from the project by deleting it also from the filesystem

-10. Select `Build Phases`
+11. Select `Build Phases`

-11. Expand `Copy Bundle Resources`.
+12. Expand `Copy Bundle Resources`.

-12. The following entries should be present:
+13. The following entries should be present:
   * `HockeySDKResources.bundle`

+14. Select `Build Settings`

-13. Select `Build Settings`
+15. Select `Build Settings`

-14. Search for `Other Linker Flags`

-15. Double click on the build setting titled `Other Linker Flags`.

-16. Add `-ObjC`
+16. Search `Framework Search Paths`

+17. Make sure that the list does not contain a path pointing to the `QuincyKit` SDK or another framework that contains `PLCrashReporter`

-17. HockeySDK-iOS needs a JSON library if your deployment target is iOS 4.x.
+18. HockeySDK-iOS needs a JSON library if your deployment target is iOS 4.x.
 Please include one of the following libraries:
     * [JSONKit](https://github.com/johnezang/JSONKit)
     * [SBJSON](https://github.com/stig/json-framework)
     * [YAJL](https://github.com/gabriel/yajl-objc)